open-telemetry/opentelemetry-php/README.md

 The [open-telemetry/opentelemetry](https://packagist.org/packages/open-telemetry/opentelemetry) package contains all of the above and is the easiest way to try out OpenTelemetry.

+The [open-telemetry/opentelemetry-php-instrumentation](https://github.com/open-telemetry/opentelemetry-php-instrumentation) extension can be installed to enable auto-instrumentation of PHP code (in conjunction with contrib modules).

 ---
 This repository also hosts and distributes generated client code used by individual components as separate packages.
 These packages are:
 - Generated [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) ProtoBuf files: